 Loneliness is an emotional response to isolation or lack of meaningful companionship.
 It is widespread; the latest research from the Community Life Survey 2016/17 shows that one in 20 adults always or often feel lonely, and 2.4 million suffer from chronic loneliness.
 A survey by the Mental Health Foundation for their report The Lonely Society, found that only 22% of people never feel lonely.
 Age UK estimates that at least a million older people are lonely.

 Loneliness affects people of all ages, but is often triggered by certain life events such as bereavement, divorce, retirement or declining health.
-Three in ten people over the age of 80 in the UK report feelings of loneliness – more than any other group.
+Three in ten people over the age of 80 in the UK report feelings of loneliness.
 The Community Life Survey suggests that around 200,000 older people in England have not had a conversation with a friend or relative in more than a month.

 Being lonely can be as harmful to older people’s health as a chronic long-term condition such as diabetes or high blood pressure.
 Experts say it is as damaging as smoking 15 cigarettes a day and more dangerous than obesity.
 People who are very lonely are at much greater risk of dying younger.